-- 9. In December 2015, NHS England required local areas to produce five year Sustainability and Transformation Plans (STPs) to set out how local areas proposed to meet the challenges set out in the Five Year Forward View. - 10.
-A total of 44 areas were identified as geographical 'footprints' on which the STPs are being developed with an average population size of 1.2 million people.
+- 9. In December 2015, NHS England required local areas to produce five-year Sustainability and Transformation Plans (STPs) to outline how local areas proposed to meet the challenges set out in the Five Year Forward View. - 10.
+A total of 44 areas were identified as geographical 'footprints' on which the STPs are being developed, with an average population size of 1.2 million.
 The City of London Corporation is part of the North East London STP.
-This includes eight local authorities, seven CCGs and three acute hospital trusts (Homerton University Hospital Trust, Barts NHS Health Trust and Barking, Havering and Redbridge University Hospitals Trust). - 11.
-Although Homerton Hospital and City & Hackney CCG have been in a more robust financial position, Barts Healthcare and Barking, Havering and Redbridge CCGs are experiencing significant financial issues this year and going forward. - 12.
-Latest planning guidance from NHS England states that all STP footprints will have a single 'system' budget for their areas made up of the operational budgets for each organisation in the footprint.
+This includes eight local authorities, seven CCGs and three acute hospital trusts (Homerton University Hospital NHS Foundation Trust, Barts Health NHS Trust and Barking, Havering and Redbridge University Hospitals NHS Trust). - 11.
+Although Homerton University Hospital and City and Hackney CCG have been in a more robust financial position, Barts Health and Barking, Havering and

+Redbridge CCGs are experiencing significant financial issues this year and going forward.

+- 12. Latest planning guidance from NHS England states that all STP footprints will have a single 'system' budget for their areas made up of the operational budgets for each organisation in the footprint.
 The guidance says that funding can be moved between organisations by agreement provided the overall budget total does not change.
-This poses a potential risk where funding from local organisations may have to be used to support other organisations in the system that are experiencing financial difficulties.

-13. Local authority support and partnership support has to be evidenced in the STP.
-Although local government social care budgets are not included in the STP, it should be noted that the service transformation proposed in STPs could have an impact on social care and its funding.
-This includes an increased focus on preventative services or a greater move to more care based in the community rather than hospitals.
+This poses a potential risk where funding from local organisations may have to be used to support other organisations in the system that are experiencing financial difficulties. - 13.
+Local authority and partnership support has to be evidenced in the STP.
+Although local government social care budgets are not included in the STP, it should be noted that the service transformation proposed in the STP could have an impact on social care and its funding.
+This includes an increased focus on preventative services or a greater move towards more care based in the community rather than in hospitals.